On Lengths of $\mathbb{F}_2[x,y,z]/(x^{d_1}, y^{d_2},z^{d_3}, x+y+z)$: Introduction

 {\bf Outline.} The paper is organized as follows.
 We recall some standard definitions in Section \ref{section:background} and the relevant results of \cite{HAN92} in Section \ref{section:hans-results}.
 We then give a proof of Theorem \ref{theorem:formula-for-dimension} in Section \ref{section:proof-of-theorem} and describe the algorithm for computing the dimension in the general case in Section \ref{section:algorithm}.

 {\bf Acknowledgements.} We would like to thank the LoG(M) program (\cite{logm}) at the University of Michigan for providing a platform to run this project.
 We appreciate the guidance of Ahmad Barhoumi and Sam Hansen.
+We also appreciate Cheng Meng for pointing out that our Theorem \ref{theorem:formula-for-dimension} follows from \cite[Theorem 3.8]{HAN92}.